TylerFair/Jaguar/README.md

-# JAGUAR (Jax-JWST Accelerated Global Uniform Analysis & Reduction)
+# JAGUAR (JWST-Jax Accelerated Global Uniform Analysis & Reduction)

 An attempt to convert the JWST reduction scheme to GPU-support leveraging jax